 Competitive advantages of Cape Town as an IT location

-- The industry is largely supply driven and the availability of ICT skills and, the prevalence of an entrepreneurial culture, are key aspects in this regard.
+Cape Town is a largely supply-driven city.
+The availability of ICT skills and the prevalence of an entrepreneurial culture are key aspects in this regard.

-- There are benefits of agglomeration.
 Cape Town has established itself as a key technology hub in South Africa with a number of major companies launching their head offices in the city.
 This is, in turn, attracting other tech companies.
+There are benefits to agglomeration.

-- In a highly mobile sector, Cape Town’s natural beauty which allows for a better working environment and lifestyle, is a strong pull factor to skilled employees.
+In a highly mobile sector, Cape Town’s natural beauty allows for a better working environment and lifestyle is a strong pull factor for skilled employees.

-- The perception that software developers are more progressive attracts other business operations as it provides the impression of there being greater opportunities to innovate.
+The perception that software developers are more progressive attracts other business operations, creating an environment of innovation, digital connectivity and opportunity.